On Linearly Precoded Rate Splitting for Gaussian MIMO Broadcast Channels: Introduction

 In the literature, there have been quite a few works on RS for BC in recent years.
 While some of the works consider perfect CSIT, most of works apply RS to mitigate interference caused by CSIT imperfection.
 In particular, one can consider the GDoF while letting the CSIT error scales as $\mathsf{SNR}^{-\beta}$, where $\beta\ge0$ is used to measure the CSIT accuracy~\cite{joudeh2016robust}.
 In such a setting, the presence of the common message to all users is necessary to make full use of the transmit power.
-It is shown in~\cite{davoodi2017transmitter} that using only one common message together with the private messages is optimal in a symmetric $K$-user setting.
+It is shown in~\cite{davoodi2017transmitter} that using only one common message together with the private messages is optimal in a \emph{symmetric} $K$-user setting.
 Many other works focus on the optimization problems related to precoder designs for different channel models, with perfect or imperfect CSIT assumptions.
-Some optimize the sum rate~\cite{mao2018rate,yang2019optimization}, while others focus on the pre-log factor at high SNR \cite{piovano2017optimal,joudeh2016robust,joudeh2016sum}.
-MMSE precoder has also been considered in previous works but only limited for private messages \cite{lu2017mmse,dai2016rate}.
-In this work, we are interested in the unanswered, yet fundamental, question of whether the RS scheme can be close to optimal in a stronger sense than the DoF even with perfect CSIT~(which can be regarded as an extreme case of the imperfect CSIT).
-One of the main contributions of our work is therefore to analyze the constant-gap rate of the RS scheme.
-Furthermore, most of the existing works stop at simplified version of the RS with only one or two layers of common messages~\cite{mao2018rate,dai2016rate}.
-To the best of the authors' knowledge, our work is the first one to characterize an analytical upper bound of the general $K$-user RS scheme that is shown numerically to be tight.
-This is also the first attempt to propose a systematic way to reduce the number of streams according to the channel realization.
+Some optimize the sum rate~\cite{mao2018rate}, while others focus on the pre-log factor at high SNR \cite{piovano2017optimal,joudeh2016robust,joudeh2016sum}.
+MMSE precoder has also been considered in previous works but {is} only limited for private messages \cite{lu2017mmse,dai2016rate}.
+In this work, we are interested in the unanswered, yet fundamental, question of whether the RS scheme can be close to optimal in a stronger sense than the DoF even with perfect CSIT~(which can be regarded as an extreme case of the imperfect CSIT). {Our work's technical and new contribution beyond the state of the art is the constant-gap analyses of linearly precoded RS schemes.
+Furthermore, while most of the existing works on the RS are limited to one or two layers of common messages~\cite{mao2018rate,dai2016rate}, our work is the first to characterize an analytical upper bound of the general $K$-user RS scheme, to the best of our knowledge.
+This is also the first attempt to propose a constructive way {with an analytical criterion} to reduce the number of streams according to the actual channel realization, in contrast to previous works {that apply numerical simulations for such purposes. }